6Morpheus6/deepspeed-windows-wheels/Readme.md

 These wheels are provided to simplify DeepSpeed installation on Windows without manual building.
 Official DeepSpeed repository: [https://github.com/deepspeedai/DeepSpeed](https://github.com/deepspeedai/DeepSpeed)

+> ⚠ Windows Notice:
+You may see warnings like
+LINK : fatal error LNK1181: cannot open file "aio.lib"
+LINK : fatal error LNK1181: cannot open file 'cufile.lib'
+This is normal on systems without the full CUDA Toolkit.
+DeepSpeed will still work for all regular training and inference tasks.

 ---

 ## 🖥️ Requirements